NU-Digital-Cultures/Trout/Project Research/CICResearch.md

 # Community Interest Companies
 ## What are they?
 "A CIC is a special type of limited company which exists to benefit the community rather than private shareholders" (UK Government, no date).
 They usually have social, charitable or community based objectives.
+Examples could be youth centres, community halls, community sports clubs, art centres, local transport etc.
 <br>

 ## How do they work?